plengauer/dafuq/README.md

-# TheFuck-AI
+# Dafuq

-This project adds the command "fuck" to your environment.
+This project adds the command "dafuq" (and the aliases "fuck" and "wtf") to your environment.
 Whenever a command in an interactive bash fails, the user can simply run "fuck".
 This will both release their frustration, and trigger this package to try to fix the failed command!

 ```
 ubuntu@hostname:~$ apt-gt install java
 Command 'apt-gt' not found, did you mean:
   command 'apt-get' from deb apt (2.7.3)
 Try: sudo apt install <deb name>
-ubuntu@hostname:~$ fuck
+ubuntu@hostname:~$ dafuq
 Retrying command to see what the fuck is going on ...
 Analyzing and fixing the fuckery ...
 apt-get install java
 ubuntu@hostname:~$ apt-get install java
 E: Could not open lock file /var/lib/dpkg/lock-frontend - open (13: Permission denied)
 E: Unable to acquire the dpkg frontend lock (/var/lib/dpkg/lock-frontend), are you root?
-ubuntu@hostname:~$ fuck
+ubuntu@hostname:~$ dafuq
 Retrying command to see what the fuck is going on ...
 Analyzing and fixing the fuckery ...
 sudo apt-get install java